MolBIFFM/diana/README.md

     }
 ]
 ```
-The post-translational modifications considered to determine subsets of
+The post-translational modifications considered to determine subsets of proteins
-proteins to which enrichment analysis is restricted.
-Subsets consist of proteins
+to the combinations of which enrichment analysis for each module is restricted.
+If restricted, enrichment by these proteins is computed with respect to the
+union of the subsets across the protein-protein interaction network, instead of
+the entire species-specific Gene Ontology annotation.
+Subsets consist of
-exceeding a specified range of protein-specific measurements.
+proteins exceeding a specified range of protein-specific measurements.

 ```json
 [